GeneSJC/walkMVC/README.md

-walkMVC - A simple PHP framework
+walkMVC - Clean easy to read PHP MVC stack
 =======

 This is a PHP MVC stack that is based on two core principles: